 - Once approved, you will sign a legally binding contract providing for the lifetime welfare of the animal you are adopting.

 - Depending on the dog or puppy or situation, we may require that you attend obedience classes with your new pet.

 - If at any time for any reason you are no longer able to care for the animal you are adopting, you must agree to return him or her to CCHS.

 - In certain situations, and with certain breeds of dogs, we will require a home visit prior to approving an application.
 If a CCHS volunteer cannot do this, we ask volunteers with organizations in your area to complete a home visit for us.

-It's kitten season!
-Adoption fees are waived for kittens, house cats, and barn cats for an indefinite period!
+Adoption for kittens, house cats, and barn cats are free for an indefinite period!
 Call the shelter for more information.

 |Dogs & puppies: $95

 (plus $3 license fee for Caroline County residents only)

 - All animals will be spayed or neutered PRIOR to adoption.
 Working with our vets and rescue group Grateful Paws, Inc., we are able to spay and neuter puppies and kittens as young as 8 weeks in many cases.

 - All animals will be up to date on all age appropriate vaccinations.
 This includes: DH(L)PP and bordetella for dogs/puppies; FVRCP for cats/kittens, rabies vaccination(depending on age).